 Washington, DC 20005

 Michael Ulrich is the Director of NYU Washington, DC and began this role in Fall 2012 when the site opened for the first group of students.
 He also teaches experiential learning courses for first year students enrolled in the program.
 Before joining NYU, he worked for over eleven years at the University of Maryland.
 For most of that time, he directed study abroad and taught several short term courses for premedical students in London, Paris, Amsterdam, Madrid and Cape Town.
-In the most recent national rankings, Maryland was #17 for study abroad participation among doctoral institutions, up from #43 when he began his oversight of study abroad.
-Prior to his tenure at Maryland, Michael was on the biology faculty at Elon University where his duties included co-chairing the department, teaching biology and interdisciplinary courses and developing new study abroad programs.
-He received a Ph.D. in Molecular Genetics from Washington University and graduated Phi Beta Kappa from the University of Iowa with a BA in biology.
+When he left the University of Maryland, the institution had risen to #12 for study abroad participation among doctoral institutions, up from #43 when he began his oversight of study abroad.
+Prior to his time at the University of Maryland, he was on the biology faculty at Elon University where his duties included co-chairing the department, teaching biology and interdisciplinary courses and developing new study abroad programs.
+He received his Ph.D. in Molecular Genetics from Washington University in St. Louis and graduated Phi Beta Kappa from the University of Iowa with a BA in biology.
 He's the board chair for Jan's Tutoring House, a nonprofit organization that specializes in providing enriching educational activities for inner city Washington, D.C. children.
 He also enjoys being the captain of his bocce team, winning a competitive game of croquet and hosting friends at his home with his husband Paul and their Aussiedoodle dog Boomer.

 Dr. Matthew S. Santirocco is Professor of Classics and Angelo J. Ranieri Director of Ancient Studies; he also serves as Faculty Director of NYU-Washington, DC.
 From 2011 to 2017 he was Senior Vice Provost for Academic Affairs, and from 1994 to 2011 he served as the Seryl Kushner Dean of the College of Arts and Science at NYU.
 Before that, he was College dean at the University of Pennsylvania, and had also taught at Pittsburgh, Columbia, Emory, and Brown.